earlyprototype/lucier-gpt2-activ-tensor-reson-experiments/README.md

                                     (repeat 100×)
 ```

-This is a **nonlinear analogue of power iteration**: where classical power iteration converges to the dominant eigenvector of a linear operator, ATR converges to fixed points of the full transformer forward map, which includes LayerNorm, softmax attention, GeLU MLPs, and residual connections.
+This is a **nonlinear analogue of power iteration**.
+Where classical power iteration converges to the dominant eigenvector of a linear operator, ATR converges to fixed points of the full transformer forward map, which includes LayerNorm, softmax attention, GeLU MLPs, and residual connections.
 The mathematical correspondence with Lucier's acoustic process is detailed in [ISOMORPHISM.md](docs/ISOMORPHISM.md).
+Note that the spectral-theorem guarantee that holds for Lucier's linear case does *not* hold here — the nonlinear system can have multiple fixed points with distinct basins of attraction, which is precisely what this experiment maps.

 See [TECHNICAL.md](docs/TECHNICAL.md) for the formal specification, or [UNDERSTANDING.md](docs/UNDERSTANDING.md) for an accessible explanation of the mechanism.